Hither Green railway station: Frequency

 During the peak hours, the station is served by an additional half-hourly circular service to and from London Cannon Street via Lewisham in the clockwise direction and Sidcup, Woolwich Arsenal and Greenwich in the anticlockwise direction.

-The station is also served by a single peak hour return service between London Blackfriars and Dartford via Sidcup.
+The station is also served by a single early morning service to London Blackfriars.

 Freight yards and motive power depot

 The nearby freight yard is an important strategic location for cross-London freight trains.
 A former motive power depot opened by the Southern Railway in 1933 was closed in 1961 and converted to the Hither Green Traction Maintenance Depot.

 Connections

 London Buses route 273, London Buses route 225 and London Buses route N171 serve the station.